15 Warning Signs You’re Dealing with a Toxic Person

 12. They are inconsistent in their behavior.

-They might be cold or cranky, and when asked if something's wrong, they say “nothing”—but they’ll add in a sigh or a facial expression to let you know that something is going on.
+They might be cold or cranky, and when asked if something's wrong, they say “nothing,”—but they’ll add in a sigh or a facial expression to let you know that something is going on.
 You then probably look for ways to make them happy, which is why toxic people do this.

 13. They have no interest in what’s important to you.

-Instead, they will find a reason why your good news isn't so great.
+Instead, they will find out why your good news isn't so great.
 For example, if you are about to go on a trip to the beach, they might say, “The heat is going to be miserable.”
 Or, if you just got a promotion at work, they might say, “That's a huge amount of work for such little compensation.”

 14. They boast about their achievements.